Sport Fishing License for Alaska Seniors (2026)

 Use these steps to prepare your application:

-1. Confirm that you’re at least 60 years old.
+1. Confirm that you are at least 60 years old.

-3. Submit the application online or through an ADF&G office.
+4. Submit the senior PID application through the ADF&G online store or an ADF&G office.

-5. Carry the card when you fish, hunt, or trap under the senior benefit.
+6. After approval, keep the valid PID with you whenever you fish, hunt, or trap under the senior exemption.

 Rules, Stamp Exemptions, and Harvest Reporting for Seniors